 However, every year, each of us is caught in a whirlwind of tasks and travel that leaves us thinking there must be a better way… and there is.
 Just take a deep breath and follow these easy tips to avoid Thanksgiving stress.

-Hosting a Stress-Free Thanksgiving Dinner
+How to Host a Stress-Free Thanksgiving Dinner

 Thanksgiving is only the most anticipated home-cooked meal in our country’s collective consciousness.
 But, that doesn’t mean you have to morph into Martha Stewart and host a holiday party that would put a pilgrim to shame.
 Let’s face it, there’s enough drama around the holidays without party performance anxiety.